 Water Industries Act 1991 or the Sewerage Act 1968 (Petal 2003).

 It is not under the supply of the developer.
-There is no VAT that is charged on the local authority or the undertaker for the sewerage.
+No VAT is charged to the local authority or the undertaker for the sewerage.

-Note that the income tax that is incurred in the construction for the work that is related to the supplies for the development which is often served by the road or the sewer.
+Note that the income tax incurred in the construction of the work is related to the development supplies, which are often served by the road or the sewer.
 For example, when the supplier of a building is a taxable supplier for refurbishment, then the input tax that is incurred on the repair of the roads and the sewers can often be recovered based on normal rules.
 However, when the developer makes the exempt supplies, then you won’t be able to recover the input tax.

 In addition, there is the Community Infrastructure Levy (CIL) which the local authorities in England and Wales often charge the developers within their area.
-This money is used to offer support to the development of infrastructure in the local communities and the neighborhoods.
-Note that the CIL is not taken into consideration for any kind of the supplies for the local authorities to the developers and which is also outside the scope of the VAT.
+This money is used to offer support to the development of infrastructure in the local communities and the neighbourhoods.
+Note that the CIL is not considered for any of the supplies for the local authorities to the developers, which is also outside the scope of the VAT.

-The developer can choose not to pay the money but rather transfer the asset for instance the land to the local authority.
-Additionally, this is not often for the supplies by local authority towards the developer.
-The transfer of the given asset may result to the supply of the same by developer towards the local authority.
+The developer cannot pay the money but rather transfer the asset, for instance, the land, to the local authority.
+Additionally, this is not often for the supplies by the local authority towards the developer.
+The transfer of the given asset may result in the supply of the same by the developer towards the local authority.

 |